-Although the Weber River overall offers some of the closest paddling to Wasatch Front communities, currently there are limited whitewater boating opportunities within the Project Area.
-In fact, the existing Class III-IV boatable section is relatively short and has limited safe and legal access due to the constraints on the Project Area of Interstate 84 and an unrelated diversion dam below the powerhouse.
-When water is available (generally when there is at least 650-700 cfs in the river above the diversion dam, assuming 320-365 cfs is being diverted into the project flowline), boaters can easily access to put in on the boatable reach immediately downstream of the existing Weber recreation site.
+Although the Weber River overall offers some of the closest paddling to Wasatch Front communities, currently tThere are limited whitewater boating opportunities within the Project Area.
+In fact, the existing Class III-IV boatable section is relatively short less than 0.5 mile long and has no limited safe or and legal access due to the constraints on the Project Area of Interstate 84 and an unrelated diversion dam below the powerhouse.
+When water is available (generally when there is at least 650-700 cfs in the river above the diversion dam, assuming 320-3650 cfs is being diverted into the project flowline), boaters can easily access to put-in on the boatable reach immediately downstream of the existing Weber recreation site.
 However, after boating the 'Horseshoe', aka., 'Scrambled Eggs' section of the bypassed reach, boaters must either carry their boats back upstream along the old highway and back to the put-in, or continue downstream and portage a non-Project diversion located immediately below the powerhouse.
 This diversion is owned by the Weber-Davis Irrigation Company, and it commonly takes most or all of the flow in the Weber River at that point, limiting options to continue downstream.
 This reach of the river is further constrained by being in between the two lanes of I-84, and the only access route to this area is the road to the Weber-Davis irrigation diversion dam, which is gated and locked downstream of the potential portage area.
 Thus, although there is a short desirable boatable reach in the Project Area, accessing this section safely is problematic, and in fact the only other access to the only boatable reach (via the old highway) has been gated and locked by UDOT to prevent recreationists from using a freeway pullout that is considered unsafe due to the lack of acceleration and deceleration lanes.
 Further, due to geomorphology constraints, there is no room for acceleration or deceleration lanes in the Project Area.
-As noted above, put-in access to this boating reach can be safely accomplished at the Weber Recreation Site downstream of the diversion dam, but again, due to the existence of the Weber-Davis Irrigation Company diversion immediately below the Weber powerhouse and the freeway alignment (built on both sides of the river in most of the Project Area reach), other than walking back up to the put-in, there are limited safe or legal egress routes for anyone putting in on the river at the recreation site.
+Access As noted above, A put-in access to this boating reach could can be safely accomplished at the Weber Recreation Site adjacent downstream ofto the diversion dam, but again, due to the existence of the Weber-Davis Irrigation Company diversion immediately below the Weber powerhouse and the freeway alignment (built on both sides of the river in most of the Project Area reach), other than walking back up to the put-in, there are is nolimited safe or legal egress opportunity routes to create egress for anyone putting in on the river at the recreation site.